Cognitive Behavioral Therapy (CBT)

 - Building motivation through behavioral experiments

-CBT helps you engage in healthier thinking patterns, it builds new and healthier coping skills to address the daily stressors we all face that are out of our control.
+CBT helps you engage in healthier thinking patterns and it builds new and healthier coping skills to address the daily stressors we all face.
 When we feel more in control of our internal process, engaging in goal-directed behaviors is much easier.

-If you want to turn the next page in your life and build coping skills to address stress, depression, low self-esteem and fear, a compassionate, licensed therapist at MUV Counseling is here for you.
+If you want to turn the next page in your life and build coping skills to address stress, low self-esteem, impatience and much more, a compassionate, licensed therapist at MUV Counseling is here for you.

-Our innovative counseling approach has helped many people overcome their fear, stress, grief, emotional pain and low self esteem.
-And we’re here to help you move your mind.
+Our innovative counseling approach has helped many people overcome their fear, stress, grief anger, resentment and self confidence concerns.